-As noted above and in the statement of activities, the cost of all governmental activities during the period from inception January 10, 2023 to September 30, 2023 was \$50,359.
-The costs of the District's activities were funded by Developer contributions.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2023 was \$793,144.
+The costs of the District's activities were primarily funded by Developer contributions and investment earnings.
+In total, expenses increased from the prior year as a result of bond issue costs and interest expense incurred.